Fire Science Colleges and Universities in the U.S.

 Associate's Degree in Fire Science

 A 2-year fire science program prepares students to take on the administrative functions of a firefighting team.
 Those who embark on this career path are usually already working firefighters or emergency response team members who are seeking career advancement.
-They study fire behavior and combustion, fire chemistry, fire department administration, project management and legal issues in fire services.
 Graduates may come away with an Associate of Science or Associate of Applied Science in Fire Science or Fire Technology.
+Coursework includes:

 Bachelor of Science in Fire Science

 A bachelor's degree can help firefighting personnel move up further in the ranks of emergency services.
 They can pursue management, training and teaching positions.
-Students take courses in command and control, catastrophic incidents, fire and emergency management, fire and emergency services, mass casualty incident management, fire services management and labor issues.
+Students take courses in command and control, catastrophic incidents, fire and emergency management, and fire and emergency services.
+Other coursework covers:

 Related to Fire Science Colleges